Tet Offensive: Khe Sanh

 The overland supply route to the base had been cut off, and airborne resupply by cargo aircraft became extremely dangerous due to heavy PAVN antiaircraft fire.
-Thanks to innovative high-speed "Super Gaggles", which utilized fighter-bombers in combination with large numbers of supply helicopters, and the Air Force's utilization of C-130 Hercules cargo aircraft employing the innovative LAPES delivery method, aerial resupply was never halted.
+Thanks to innovative high-speed "Super Gaggles", which used fighter-bombers in combination with large numbers of supply helicopters, and the Air Force's use of C-130 Hercules cargo aircraft employing the innovative LAPES delivery method, aerial resupply was never halted.

 When the Tet offensive began, feelings ran high at MACV that the base was in for a serious attack.
 In I Corps, the Tet Truce had been cancelled in apprehension of a communist assault that never happened.
 The offensive passed Khe Sanh by and the intermittent battle continued.
 Westmoreland's fixation upon the base continued even as the battle raged around him in Saigon.
 On 1 February, as the offensive reached its height, he wrote a memo for his staff—which was never delivered—stating: "The enemy is attempting to confuse the issue ...
 I suspect he is also trying to draw everyone's attention from the area of greatest threat, the northern part of I Corps.
 Let me caution everyone not to be confused."

 In the end, a major allied relief expedition (Operation Pegasus) launched by all three brigades of the 1st Cavalry Division reached Khe Sanh on 8 April, but PAVN forces were already withdrawing from the area.
 Both sides claimed that the battle had served its intended purpose.
 MACV estimated that 5,500 PAVN troops had been killed and considerably more wounded.
 During the entire battle from 1 November 1967 to 14 April 1968, 730 U.S. personnel were killed and another 2,642 wounded.
 Khe Sanh Base was later closed on 5 July 1968 because the base was seen as having less of a strategic importance than before.